 Using message boxes in Excel VBA is an essential skill for a budding VBA learner.
-By using message boxes, you can communicate with the user by displaying messages to them, ask them questions and capture their responses.
+By using the Excel VBA MsgBox function, you can communicate with the user by displaying messages to them, ask them questions and capture their responses.

-In fact, the MsgBox function (message box) is probably the most popular function in Excel VBA, and one of the first you learn.
+In fact, the Excel VBA MsgBox function (message box) is probably the most popular function in Excel VBA, and one of the first you learn.

-It quickly enables Excel VBA beginners to be able to interact with the user of the macro.
+It quickly enables VBA beginners to be able to interact with the user of the macro.

 This blog post will explain how to use the MsgBox function and show a few examples of it in action.